 Fr.
 Kenneth Fryar was appointed as the first official FSSP chaplain and he administered to our community at St. Thomas the Apostle Catholic Church.
 The next pastor, Fr.
 Joseph Terra found and secured the purchase of the current church property on West Monroe Street in Phoenix.

 The people of Mater Misericordiae are grateful to Bishop Olmsted and the FSSP for the pastoral care provided at this parish.
-Our parish has also been blessed with at least 5 priestly vocations over the last several years, one having already been ordained a priest for the FSSP and the others soon to follow.
+Our parish has also been blessed with at least 5 priestly vocations over the last several years, three having already been ordained a priest for the FSSP and others to follow.